Fashion House Flagship Store, Sydney

 Retail

-The restoration of the iconic Trust Building revitalised its historic charm, featuring a breathtaking spiral staircase, unique balustrade inspired by nature, and meticulous architectural metalwork that honoured its heritage while introducing exquisite new elements.
+The restoration of the iconic Trust Building reimagined its historic charm, showcasing a breathtaking spiral staircase, a nature-inspired balustrade, and exquisite metalwork that blend heritage with modern elegance.

-The Trust Building at 155 King St has long been a defining landmark of Sydney's skyline.
-Erected over a century ago and now heritage-listed, it was one of the city’s pioneering skyscrapers.
-Through the years, it has been home to a variety of businesses, including newspapers, insurance brokers, hotels, banks, and jewellers.
-However, a series of ill-conceived renovations have often obscured the building's original charm.
+The Trust Building at 155 King St has long stood as a defining landmark of Sydney’s skyline.
+Erected over a century ago and now heritage-listed, it was one of the city’s pioneering skyscrapers, housing an array of businesses from newspapers and insurance brokers to hotels and banks.
+Yet, numerous renovations over the years had obscured its original charm.

-In June 2020, a renowned luxury retailer invested in revitalising the site, restoring it to its timeless elegance while introducing striking new features that reflect the highest standards of craftsmanship.
-As part of this prestigious restoration, Asentis had the privilege of collaborating with Parisian architects RDAI.
-Our task was to interpret their vision for a breathtaking spiral staircase, a sculptural steel masterpiece that would anchor the space.
-Every detail was painstakingly crafted and installed on-site, before being handed over to skilled finishing trades.
-The balustrade was expertly constructed by boat builders, whose craftsmanship was essential to the staircase’s unique character.
+A renowned luxury retailer took on the challenge of revitalising the site, seamlessly restoring its timeless elegance while introducing striking new features that uphold the highest standards of craftsmanship.
+As part of this transformation, Asentis had the privilege of collaborating with Parisian architects RDAI.
+Our role was to bring their vision to life by crafting a breathtaking spiral staircase—a sculptural steel masterpiece that serves as the centrepiece of the space.
+Every detail was meticulously fabricated and installed on-site before being handed over to skilled finishing trades.
+The balustrade, expertly crafted by boat builders, embodies the refined artistry essential to the staircase’s distinctive character.

-Beyond the staircase, Asentis also contributed a range of architectural metalwork throughout the building, including the front entry doors and decorative grilles.
-We are honoured to have played a central role in this heritage renovation, helping to preserve and enhance The Trust Building's legacy while shaping its future for generations to come.
+In addition to the staircase, Asentis delivered a range of architectural metalwork, including the front entry doors and decorative grilles, all crafted with precision to enhance the building’s character.
+Our team is honoured to have played a role in preserving The Trust Building’s legacy while shaping its future, ensuring it remains a timeless symbol of Sydney's architectural heritage.

 Tags